stashed/docs/docs/setup/install/community.md

 # Install Stash Community Edition

-Stash Community edition is available under [PolyForm-Noncommercial-1.0.0](https://github.com/stashed/stash/blob/master/LICENSE.md) and free to use for any non-commercial purpose.
+Stash Community edition is available under [AppsCode-Community-1.0.0](https://github.com/appscode/licenses/raw/1.0.0/AppsCode-Community-1.0.0.md) license and free to use for both commercial and non-commercial purposes.
 It comes with all the basic backup functionalities.
-However, it lacks some advanced features such as [Auto-Backup](/docs/guides/latest/auto-backup/overview.md), [Batch Backup](/docs/guides/latest/batch-backup/overview.md), and [Local Backend](/docs/guides/latest/backends/local.md) support, etc. compared to the Enterprise edition.
+However, it lacks some advanced features such as [Database Backup](/docs/guides/latest/addons/overview.md), [Auto-Backup](/docs/guides/latest/auto-backup/overview.md), [Batch Backup](/docs/guides/latest/batch-backup/overview.md), and [Local Backend](/docs/guides/latest/backends/local.md) support, etc. compared to the Enterprise edition.
 A full features comparison between the Stash Community edition and Enterprise edition can be found [here](/docs/concepts/what-is-stash/overview.md).

-If you are eligible under [PolyForm-Noncommercial-1.0.0](https://github.com/stashed/stash/blob/master/LICENSE.md) license or want to try Stash, you can grab **1 year** free license from [here](https://license-issuer.appscode.com/).
+To use Stash Community edition, you can grab **1 year** free license from [here](https://license-issuer.appscode.com/).

 ## Get a License